 Always insist on signing a completed moving contract before you let movers take possession of your belongings.
 Rogue operators are notorious for tacking on unplanned fees for packing, climbing stairs, heavy moving or additional weight at the last minute.

 Licensed interstate movers are required by law to adhere to certain regulations and standards of practice that make them more reliable and accountable.
 Keep an eye out for these common violations to spot a rogue move in progress.

 1) Rights and Responsibilities

 Federal Law requires that every licensed mover provide consumers with an informational packet titled, “Your Rights and Responsibilities When You Move”.
-This 25 page brochure provides you with information on fair practices, industry regulations and consumer rights.
+This is a 25 page brochure that provides you with information on fair practices, industry regulations and consumer rights.

 2) Upfront Deposit

 No reputable mover should ask for a cash or credit card deposit before they load the truck.
 If you are presented with such a demand, you may be dealing with a rogue mover.
 Be sure to clarify payment terms before you sign a contract.